clojure-emacs/clojure-mode/README.md

 ## REPL Interaction

+One of the fundamental aspects of Lisps in general and Clojure in particular is the notion of interactive programming - building your programs by continuously changing the state of the running Lisp program (as opposed to doing something more traditional like making a change and re-running the program afterwards to see the changes in action).
+To get the most of clojure-mode you'll have to combine it with some tool which will allow you to interact with your Clojure programm (a.k.a. process/REPL).

 A number of options exist for connecting to a running Clojure process and evaluating code interactively.

 ### Basic REPL